2026 Alaska State Tax Deadlines

 Pass-through entities

-Alaska does not require separate state tax returns for S Corporations and Partnerships since there is no state income tax.
-These entities are only required to file federal returns, although they may be subject to specialty taxes based on their specific business activities.
+Alaska does not impose its Corporate income tax on most S Corporations and Partnerships at the entity level; income generally flows through to owners, who owe no Alaska Individual income tax.
+These entities file federal returns and may still be subject to specialty taxes based on their business activities.

 Alaska Individual tax considerations for 2026